Brianchon's theorem: In the affine plane

 Brianchon's theorem is true in both the affine plane and the real projective plane.
 However, its statement in the affine plane is in a sense less informative and more complicated than that in the projective plane.
 Consider, for example, five tangent lines to a parabola.
 These may be considered sides of a hexagon whose sixth side is the line at infinity, but there is no line at infinity in the affine plane.
 In two instances, a line from a (non-existent) vertex to the opposite vertex would be a line parallel to one of the five tangent lines.
 Brianchon's theorem stated only for the affine plane would therefore have to be stated differently in such a situation.

 The projective dual of Brianchon's theorem has exceptions in the affine plane but not in the projective plane.

 Proof

 Brianchon's theorem can be proved by the idea of radical axis or reciprocation.

+To prove it take an arbitrary length (MN) and carry it on the tangents starting from the contact points: PL = RJ = QH = MN etc. Draw circles a, b, c tangent to opposite sides of the hexagon at the created points (H,W), (J,V) and (L,Y) respectively.
+One sees easily that the concurring lines coincide with the radical axes ab, bc, ca resepectively, of the three circles taken in pairs.
+Thus O coincides with the radical center of these three circles.

+The theorem takes particular forms in the case of circumscriptible pentagons e.g. when R and Q tend to coincide with F, a case where AFE is transformed to the tangent at F. Then, taking a further similar identification of points T,C and U, we obtain a corresponding theorem for quadrangles.